Why do we need Fusion Team or BIM 360 Team?

 Different File Formats – It’s likely that members from different teams are using different tools and file-types.
-Fusion Team and BIM 360 Team offer a way to review designs without the need for CAD software.
+This will offer a way to review designs without the need for CAD software.

 Sharing and Finding Files – When it comes to sharing files with collaboration in mind, lost files, revision issues, and large data files can create challenges.

 Tracking Activity – How efficient is the process on this project compared to the last project?
 The ability to track activity lets you dive into what’s working and what needs to be improved.